nicotralab/chen-et-al-sex-determination/README.md

    ```

-    The downsampled files can be downloaded from **TODO: upload data and add link**
+    The downsampled files are available here: **To do - link to zenodo**

 3. Female parent 295-8 and F1 progeny were sequenced as described in the paper.
-Sequences can be downloaded from the SRA at **TODO: upload data and add link**
+Sequences are available at BioProject PRJNA816479

 ## Alignment of sequencing reads to the paternal genome

-1. For each animal, including the parents, the Raw reads were mapped to an assembly of the paternal genome ([accession]()) with BWA-MEM with mapping parameters '-M -t 8'.
+1. For each animal, including both parents, the Raw reads were mapped to an assembly of the paternal genome with BWA-MEM with mapping parameters '-M -t 8'.
 The resulting .sam file was converted to .bam format  and then sorted with sam tools.
 An generic command is below:

    ```bash
    $ bwa mem -M -t 8 genomeAssembly.fa.gz \